9dots/9dots.io-pages/Ok1vmfV.md

 ## Guided Practice

+### Discuss:
+_Why does the design proces take so long?_
+There are a lot of steps to designing a product.
+It is important to go through a lot of iterations (versions) and continue to make changes to design the best product possible.

+### Explain:
+Today, students will brainstorm products that are inspired by the animals that they chose last time in class.
+They will then begin to refine their designs so we make the best product possible.

 ## Explore

-On the board:  vocab from worksheet

-How long do you think it takes to design a product?

-Give each kid 3 index cards to write their guess for the following:

-How long do you think it takes to design a new car model?
-3 years iphone?
-5 years
-Velcro?
-10 years

-Discuss why the design process takes so long.

-Encourage students to take their time exploring iterations and making changes to their designs to make them the best they can be.

-Discuss:  Today we are going to brainstorm products that are inspired by the animals that we chose last time in class.
-We are then going to refine our designs so we make the best product possible.

-Engage:
+### Written:
 Go through packet one page at a time as a group.
 Explain each page and then have kids fill it out.

 As we reach new vocab words, define words as a class.

-•	Prototype:  an early version of a product design, meant to be replicated or learned from
+**Prototype:**  an early version of a product design, meant to be replicated or learned from

-•	Iterate: to repeat
+**Iterate:** to repeat

-•	Elaborate:  develop details
+**Elaborate:**  develop details